"Magnificent Travels through Nepal & Tibet"

 • Trekking gear including sleeping bag, appropriate clothing.

-• Meals in Kathmandu except welcome dinner in Kathmandu.
+• Meals in Kathmandu except welcome & Farewell dinner in Kathmandu.

 • Cold drinks or bottled/canned beverages including soft drinks, alcoholic beverages and water (bottled) during trek and in Kathmandu.